alexander-hamme/Tadpole-Tracker/README.md

 # Tadpole-Tracker
-A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
+A real-time tracking system that applies computer vision and deep learning to record and analyze movement data of multiple *Xenopus laevis* tadpoles at once, for neurobiology research.
 This is my undergraduate thesis, in collaboration with the neuroscience department at Bard College.

 -----
 ### Notes